Types of wine glasses

 Which glass should be used for which wine

-Fine, colorless and transparent crystal wine glasses are the ones that allow us to best appreciate all the nuances of wine.
+Fine, colourless and transparent crystal wine glasses are the ones that allow us to best appreciate all the nuances of wine.
 A wine glass consists of 3 parts: bowl, stem, and base.
 To fully enjoy all the characteristics of each wine, it is advantageous to choose glasses made precisely to highlight the peculiarities of that specific wine.
 This is why the shape of the glass is so important and decisive in appreciating the visual, olfactory, and gustatory aspects of wine.

 The choice should be made by following some basic rules: